-All systems in this paper will be considered as actions of the semigroup $(\N, +)$ by continuous maps on a compact metric spaces.
+A \emph{(topological dynamical) system} $(X,T)$ is a nonempty, compact metric space $(X,d_X)$ together with a continuous self-map $T: X \to X$.
+A \emph{subsystem of $(X,T)$} is a system of the form $(Y,T)$, where $Y \subseteq X$ is nonempty, closed (equivalently, compact), and \emph{$T$-invariant}, meaning $TY \subseteq Y$.
+A system $(X,T)$ whose only subsystem is itself is called \emph{minimal}.
+All systems in this paper will be considered as actions of the semigroup $(\N, +)$ by continuous maps on a compact metric space.
 Thus, even in the event that $T$ is a homeomorphism (in which case, the system $(X,T)$ is called \emph{invertible}), the emphasis will be on non-negative iterates of the map $T$.

-We will occasionally have need to consider non-metrizable systems.
-A \emph{not-necessarily-metrizable system} is a nonempty, compact Hausdorff space $X$ together with a continuous self-map $T: X \to X$.
-We will always specify when a system need not be metrizable.
-All terminology and notation will be shared without confusion between the metric and non-metric cases.

 Given a system $(X,T)$, a point $x \in X$, and a set $A \subseteq \N$, we define

 The \emph{orbit of $x$} is the set $T^{\N} x$ and the \emph{orbit closure of $x$} is the set $\overline{T^{\N}x}$.
 Note that $\overline{T^{\N}x}$ is a nonempty, closed, $T$-invariant subset of $X$, whereby $(\overline{T^{\N}x}, T)$ is a subsystem of $(X,T)$.
 Thus, we see that $(X,T)$ is minimal if and only if every point $x \in X$ has a dense orbit.